Product Knowledge, Hermann Ebbinghaus and the ‘Forgetting Curve”

 How do you do it?
 Its not practical from a time and money point of view to recruit sales trainers or deploy them everywhere.
 And even if you did so, sales managers hate to have their people off the field and classrooms.
 So, what’s the solution?

-And not just Outsell, there are various other sales effectiveness technologies out there that can help you – provided you take Ebbinghaus seriously and decide to enable your reps so they are better at their jobs, not leave training’s only to classroom, and deliver knowledge where it is required most – at the client meeting.
+So, its time you take Ebbinghaus seriously and decide to enable your reps so they are better at their jobs, not leave training’s only to classroom, and deliver knowledge where it is required most — at the client meeting.